rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

     wget-1.19.5-10.el8.x86_64.rpm: DIGESTS SIGNATURES NOT OK
     ```

-    Very different message now.
+    It is a very different message now.
 The output "DIGESTS SIGNATURES NOT OK" clearly warns you should not try using or installing the package.
 It should no longer be trusted.

 4. Use the `rm` command to delete the corrupted `wget` package file and download a fresh copy using `dnf`.
 Type: